-Individual lessons in the Learning Support Department, including EAL and French 1:1 lessons, are charged as extras; there is no extra charge for small group support.
-Details of the current cost per term are available on the School's website or can be requested from the Bursar.
+Individual lessons in the Learning Support Department including EAL and French 1:1 lessons are charged as extras.
+Small group support is not charged for.
+Details of the current cost per term are available on the School's website / through the Bursar.